Did you know that you can instantly increase your deadlift by wearing the right shoes?

-- Sole is approximately 10mm thick.
-This isn't terrible, and many will be completely satisfied.
-However, if we're talking about deadlift-specific shoes, they leave you wanting more (or less, really).
-That said, there are All Stars with removable insoles that go down to an impress 5-6mm when taken out, but but those are unfortunately hard to find these days in my experience.
+- The sole is approximately 10mm thick.
+This isn’t terrible, and many will be completely satisfied.
+However, if we’re talking about deadlift-specific shoes, they leave you wanting more (or less, really).
+That said, there are All Stars with removable insoles that go down to an impressive 5-6mm when taken out, but those are unfortunately hard to find these days in my experience.

 - No arch support